Buses of Cuernavaca - an agent-based model for universal random matrix behavior minimizing mutual information: The model

 \section{The model}

 First, let us describe our model for the bus system of Cuernavaca.
 Consider $N$ bus drivers traveling along a circular route with $K$ ordered stops.
 At each stop $k-1$, each of the drivers $n$, in turn learns their time of arrival $t_{n,k-1}$ and the time of arrival of their predecessor $t_{n-1,k-1}$.
-Based on that, and the knowledge of the route (namely the average time to travel between stops $k-1$ and $k$ denoted as $\tau_{k}$ \cite{cyclic} ), they assess at what time $t_{n,k} $ to arrive at the next bus stop to maximize their earnings.
+Based on that, and the knowledge of the route (namely the average time to travel between stops $k-1$ and $k$ denoted as $\tau_{k}$ \footnote{For cyclic boundary conditions - the route forming a loop - $\tau_{1}$ is the average travel time between stops $K$ and 1} ), they assess at what time $t_{n,k} $ to arrive at the next bus stop to maximize their earnings.
 Thus, each maximizes some utility function $u_{n,k}$ for the arrival of the $n$'th bus to the $k$'th stop, with respect to the intended arrival time $t_{n,k}$.
 The amount of people entering the bus and the arrival time itself (due to unexpected occurrences on the route) will in the end be random variables.
 We will however neglect that and work with the utility function not its expectation.
-Thus, in the end, at each bus stop, each bus driver solves \be \frac{\del u_{n,k}}{\del t_{n,k}}=0 \ee to find the optimal arrival time.
+Thus, in the end, at each bus stop, each bus driver solves